itstanmaykumar/mindcare-client-side/README.md

 ### `Route`

-This project was based on React Route.
+This project was based on React Route System.
+Private route were used to protect some page.
+That means you can only see those page if you are logged in.

 ### `Fake Api`

-The Api was a fake api created by me.
-The data here are based on https://www.cult.fit/.
+Three Api were created by me.
+They are therapists, blogs, serives.
+The data here are collected from google.

 ### `Responsiveness`

-This site is completely responsive.
+This site is completely responsive as it was created with Bootstrap (a CSS framework).

 ### `Deployment`